Keepnet – AI-powered human risk management platform logo

 Raccoon Stealer Abuses Telegram Infrastructure to Store C&C Addresses

-In 2024, Racoon Stealer remains a prevalent threat, leveraging social engineering and sophisticated distribution methods to infiltrate users' systems.
-Despite initially surfacing in 2019, Racoon Stealer has continued to evolve, enabling hackers to steal a wide range of sensitive data.
-It’s also easily accessible to cybercriminals, increasing the risk it poses to users and organizations alike.
+In 2025 and 2026, Raccoon Stealer remains a prevalent threat, leveraging social engineering and sophisticated distribution methods to infiltrate users' systems.
+Despite initially surfacing in 2019, Raccoon Stealer has continued to evolve, enabling hackers to steal a wide range of sensitive data.
+It is also easily accessible to cybercriminals through a malware as a service (MaaS) model, increasing the risk it poses to users and organizations alike.

-Let’s examine the evolution of Racoon Stealer, how it operates, and the distribution strategies that have kept it relevant in the malware landscape.
+This analysis examines the evolution of Raccoon Stealer, how it operates, its use of Telegram infrastructure to store command and control (C2) addresses, and the distribution strategies that have kept it relevant in the malware landscape through 2026.

-Racoon Stealer first appeared on underground hacking forums in 2019 as a data-stealing malware-as-a-service (MaaS).
-Quickly adopted due to its relatively low cost and ease of use, Racoon Stealer’s creators have consistently updated the malware, enhancing its capabilities to adapt to new security measures.
+Raccoon Stealer first appeared on underground hacking forums in 2019 as a data theft malware as a service (MaaS) tool.
+Quickly adopted due to its relatively low cost and ease of use, Raccoon Stealer's creators have consistently updated the malware, enhancing its capabilities to adapt to new security measures.

-Its subscription model enabled widespread use, providing aspiring hackers with ready-to-use malicious software and support.
-This broad accessibility led to a rise in phishing attacks, malware-laden downloads, and social engineering tactics aimed at distributing Racoon Stealer globally.
+Its subscription model enabled widespread use, providing aspiring hackers with ready to use malicious software and support.
+This broad accessibility led to a rise in phishing attacks, downloads containing malware, and social engineering tactics aimed at distributing Raccoon Stealer globally.

-One of the primary reasons Racoon Stealer is so attractive to cybercriminals is its ability to harvest an array of sensitive data.
-Here’s what Racoon Stealer targets:
+One of the primary reasons Raccoon Stealer is so attractive to cybercriminals is its ability to harvest an array of sensitive data.
+Here is what Raccoon Stealer targets:

 1. Login Credentials

-Racoon Stealer captures usernames and passwords saved in browsers, targeting those stored in cookies and autofill forms.
+Raccoon Stealer captures usernames and passwords saved in browsers, targeting those stored in cookies and autofill forms.
 This stolen data is often used for credential stuffing attacks, enabling unauthorized access to accounts.
+Read more about credential stuffing and how it works.

 2. Crypto Wallet Data

-Given the rise of cryptocurrency, Racoon Stealer was designed to locate and extract crypto wallet files.
-This has made it a popular choice among attackers looking to cash in on the valuable assets stored in digital wallets.
+Given the rise of cryptocurrency, Raccoon Stealer was designed to locate and extract crypto wallet files.
+This has made it a popular choice among attackers looking to steal valuable assets stored in digital wallets.
+In 2025 and 2026, cryptocurrency theft via infostealers has become a primary revenue source for organized cybercriminal groups.

 3. Email Client Logins

-By extracting credentials from email clients, Racoon Stealer can provide cybercriminals access to sensitive communications, increasing the risk of further phishing attacks or impersonation.
+By extracting credentials from email clients, Raccoon Stealer can provide cybercriminals access to sensitive communications, increasing the risk of further phishing attacks or impersonation.

 4. Browser Plugin Data and Extensions

-Racoon Stealer doesn’t just focus on browser data; it also targets data stored in browser plugins and extensions.
-This includes autofill data, allowing it to gather even more information about users’ habits and accounts.
+Raccoon Stealer does not just focus on browser data.
+It also targets data stored in browser plugins and extensions.
+This includes autofill data, allowing it to gather even more information about users' habits and accounts.

-Racoon Stealer is configured to communicate with command and control (C&C) servers.
-This connection enables remote attackers to execute commands, modify files, and perform actions directly on infected devices.
+Raccoon Stealer is configured to communicate with command and control (C2) servers, retrieving the active server address dynamically from Telegram.
+This connection enables remote attackers to execute commands, modify files, and perform actions directly on infected devices without hardcoding any server addresses.

-This combination of data-stealing capabilities makes Racoon Stealer a comprehensive tool for identity theft and unauthorized access to accounts and assets.
+This combination of data theft capabilities makes Raccoon Stealer a comprehensive tool for identity theft and unauthorized access to accounts and assets.

 1. Buer Loader and GCleaner

-Cybercriminals have used loaders like Buer Loader and GCleaner to distribute Racoon Stealer.
-Loaders are malware types that facilitate the delivery of other malicious software, in this case, Racoon Stealer.
+Cybercriminals have used loaders like Buer Loader and GCleaner to distribute Raccoon Stealer.
+Loaders are malware types that facilitate the delivery of other malicious software.
 These loaders often exploit vulnerabilities in target systems to bypass security protocols.

 2. Fake Software and Gaming Cheats